Shuffle algebras for quivers and wheel conditions: Twists of the shuffle product and Hopf algebras

 for all $a,a_1,a_2 \in {\CS'}^\geq$ and $b,b_1,b_2 \in {\CS'}^{\leq}$.
-In other words, the pairing is such that the dual of the product is the coproduct, and vice-versa.
+In other words, the pairing is such that the dual of the product is the (opposite) coproduct, and vice versa.
 There exists also the stronger notion of Hopf pairing, which additionally satisfies the property: